AztecProtocol/aztec-packages/yarn-project/cli/README.md

 Options:

-- `-c, --contract-abi <fileLocation>`: Path to the compiled Aztec.nr contract's ABI file in JSON format.
+- `-c, --contract-artifact <fileLocation>`: Path to the compiled Aztec.nr contract's ABI file in JSON format.
 You can also use one of Aztec's example contracts found in [@aztec/noir-contracts](https://www.npmjs.com/package/@aztec/noir-contracts), e.g. PrivateTokenContractArtifact.
 You can get a full ist of the available contracts with `aztec-cli example-contracts`
 - `-a, --args <constructorArgs...>` (optional): Contract constructor arguments Default: [].
 - `-u, --rpc-url <string>`: URL of PXE Service.
 Default: `http://localhost:8080`.
 - `-k, --public-key <string>`: Public key of the deployer.
 If not provided, it will check the RPC for existing ones.